 Since this program has started, we've diverted over 150 tons of food waste from the landfill.
 A little bit goes a very long way!

-If you have noticed any of your curbside waste was not collected on Monday morning, please contact Bexley’s Service Department at (614) 559-4220, and we will coordinate a pickup with Rumpke or Innovative Organics Recycling directly.
-Rumpke is not responsible for collection of compost.
+If you have noticed any of your curbside waste was not collected on Monday morning, please fill out this form and we will coordinate a pickup with Rumpke or Innovative Organics Recycling directly.
+To view a step-by-step process of submitting a trash miss online, click the 'Online Compost Miss Reporting' tab below.
+Alternatively, you can visit bexley.org/reportamiss for details.

 All misses need to be reported before 2:00 pm on Tuesdays.